 1. What Is Considered A Vacation Rental in Florida?

 Florida state law defines a vacation rental as “any unit or group of units in a condominium or cooperative or any individually or collectively owned single-family, two-family, or four-family house or dwelling unit that is also a transient public lodging establishment but that is not a timeshare project.”

 That means just about any short-term rental that is not a time-share, hotel, resort, inn, bed-and-breakfast, or other rental property where the host lives on site at the property, can be considered a vacation rental.
-Owning one or more of these types of properties allows you to make a vacation rental offer on each.
+Owning one or more Florida vacation rental properties allows you to make a vacation rental offer on each.

-2. What Permits Or Licenses Are Required To Operate A Florida Vacation Rental?
+2. What Permits Or Licenses Are Required To Operate A Florida Vacation Rental Property?

 The state of Florida requires that all vacation rentals hold a current license issued through the Florida Department of Business and Professional Regulation (DBPR).